Husky men still can’t wake up from nightmare season, get thumped by rival at home

 “You gotta bring the heart.
 You gotta bring the heart.
 You can’t play cool,” Hopkins said.
 “You gotta play like every possession is your last — with passion, with pride, and most importantly you gotta play together.
 And I felt like those two areas, we were just not as good as we needed to be.”

 Heading into the game, it seemed as though the Huskies were beginning to turn their season around.
 They were coming off a two-game winning streak after having beaten Utah and Colorado.
-UW went a combined 24-49 over those two contests, and had at least three players in double figures in both.
+UW went a combined 24 of 49 from three-point range over those two contests, and had at least three players in double figures in both.
 Sunday, Quade Green (20 points) and Erik Stevenson (13) were the only Huskies to eclipse the 10-point barrier.

 Bey said after the game that his team had not moved backward.
 Washington just needed to play harder and more focused in the future.
 But the nature of Sunday’s loss cast doubt as to whether those wins over Utah and Colorado truly signaled a turnaround.
 It was just that ugly.